ethereumclassic/ethereumclassic.org-redesign-text/education.md

 You have two options to get ETC, one is to buy it on an exchange, the other is to mine it with computer hardware.

 ## Exchanges
-To obtain ETC you can join one of the many exchanges linked in the [Exchange](/#exchange) section.
+To purchase ETC with cash or other Cryptocurrencies you can join one of the many exchanges linked in the [Exchange](/#exchange) section.

 ## Mining
 To mine ETC you'll need to have the appropriate computer hardware and join one of the many [ETC mining pools](/#pools) available.
 If you've never mined before then make sure to read up on what's required first.
-You can find many guides and information in the mining pools section.
+You can find more information at the websites of the linked mining pools.

 # What is a Contract?
 A Contract is a computer program that runs on the ETC network without anyone being able to interfere with it.
 This is advantageous because you can create a contract that everyone agrees to and then not have to worry about someone backing out.